kadena-io/kadena-evm-sandbox/README.md

 To run scripts against the Chainweb EVM development `sandbox` environment:

-1. Open the `hardhat.config.js` file for your Hardhat project in your code editor.
+1. Open the `hardhat.config.js` or `hardhat.config.ts` file for your Hardhat project in your code editor.

 2. Add `defaultChainweb` to the network settings: